 - In this guide, I will illustrate how to use MakePES to generate QFF, GridPES, and Multiresolution PES.
 Formaldehyde (H2CO) is used as an example, but the method is applicable to any molecule. - MakePES is a command line based program.
 This guide assumes that you are familiar with basic commands in UNIX.
-Shell scripts are given for Bourne Shell (bash). - This guide also assumes that you have installed the program.
-Change "/path/to" to your installation directory when you see a command like this,
+Shell scripts are given for Bourne Shell (bash). - In this sample, the script to run the job sources "sindovars.sh",